grandjeanlab/StandardRat/protocol_paper/README.md

 The same outline is also visible in the working MS (https://docs.google.com/document/d/1gtDowoHpHfgLS4g7COVsLYgXEw9P94OhTK4kd63vubU/edit?usp=sharing) (contact Roel.Vrooman@radboudumc.nl to be added to the file)

 **Working Title**
-Standardized Protocol for Awake Rat functional Magnetic Resonance Imaging and Data Analysis
+Standardized Protocol for Anesthethized Rat functional Magnetic Resonance Imaging and Data Analysis

 **Authors**